The Coming Global Crisis

-Russia, China, Iran, North Korea, Syria, and so on.
-Oil, the petrodollar, terrorism, global economics, the UN.
-It really does not take much of an imagination to glimpse the possibility of a third global war.
-With the nations provided, a simple mistake and you have a World War scenario based on alliances alone, similar to that of the First World War but on a much larger scale.
+Is a global crisis nearing?
+Russia, China, Iran, North Korea, Syria, etc. Oil, the Petrodollar, terrorism, international economics, the UN.
+It does not take much imagination to glimpse the possibility of a third global war.
+With the nations provided, a simple mistake and you have a World War scenario based on alliances alone, similar to the First World War but on a much larger scale.

-Gen. Wesley Clark, retired 4-star US Army general and Supreme Allied Commander of NATO during the Kosovo War, went on record March 5th, 2007 saying that the Secretary of Defense released a memo back in 2001 that described how the United States was going to take out seven countries in five years, starting with Iraq, and then Syria, Lebanon, Libya, Somalia, Sudan and, finishing off, Iran (Clark, 2007).
-You probably do not remember this being ran on your nightly news.
+Gen. Wesley Clark, retired 4-star US Army general and Supreme Allied Commander of NATO during the Kosovo War, went on record on March 5, 2007, saying that the Secretary of Defense released a memo back in 2001 that described how the United States was going to take out seven countries in five years, starting with Iraq, and then Syria, Lebanon, Libya, Somalia, Sudan and, finishing off, Iran (Clark, 2007).
+You probably do not remember this being run on your nightly news.
 Why not?

-If you run a tally on his words, you will notice there are only two nations left on the list provided, and those two are listed in the previous paragraph.
+If you run a tally on his words, you will notice only two nations left on the list provided, and those two are listed in the previous paragraph.
 So why?
 A term you need to become familiar with is “Petrodollar.”
 A petrodollar is a United States dollar earned by a country through the sale of its petroleum (oil) to another country (Petrodollar, 2013).
-When we look at the nations that General Clark referred to, we see an interesting correlation . . . that, of course, is the petrodollar.
-Or better said . . . the defense of the petrodollar.
+When we look at the nations that General Clark referred to, we see an interesting correlation . . . that, of course, is the Petrodollar.
+Or better said . . . the defense of the Petrodollar.

-Libya—For several years leading up to 2011, Gaddafi was creating a new currency that was backed by gold and was supposed to replace the dollar for their oil sales.
+Libya—For several years leading up to 2011, Gaddafi created a new currency backed by gold that was supposed to replace the dollar for their oil sales.
 This was going to be called the Gold Dinar (Emmit, 2011).
 Of course, that never happened because the US and NATO forces destabilized the nation, Gaddafi was murdered, and the Libyan Central Bank was created.
 A gold dinar would have given oil-rich African and Middle Eastern countries the power to raise prices and demand payment in gold (RT, 2011).
 Do you think the US and its NATO allies could afford to let that happen?

-Sudan—Southern Sudan became a sovereign state on July 9th, 2011.
-However, on July 29, 2013, Mark Landler of the New York Times wrote an article describing how the Obama administration was aggressively trying to get the word out about “a violent, murky conflict in a distant land”, but also he asked the question “why single out this crisis” (Landler, 2013)?
+Sudan—Southern Sudan became a sovereign state on July 9, 2011.
+However, on July 29, 2013, Mark Landler of the New York Times wrote an article describing how the Obama administration was aggressively trying to get the word out about “a violent, murky conflict in a distant land.”
+Still, he also asked, “why single out this crisis” (Landler, 2013)?
 That is a great question.
-Yet, in the very same article, we see the connection clear as day.
+Yet, in the same article, we see the connection clearly as day.
 “The United States and other Western nations have poured billions of dollars into South Sudan, before and after the referendum, to try to turn a destitute land, with oil reserves but a long history of violence and little in the way of institutions, into a viable country” (Landler, 2013).
 Note the oil.

-The only nations left on the list are Iran and Syria, and they are aggressively being pursued via sanctions and/or destabilization operations within the region.
-Regardless, be it a Central Bank, the Petrodollar or the oil itself, Americans are slowly but surely waking up to the idea the continual or perpetual war scenario has little to do with democracy or freedom.
+The only nations left on the list are Iran and Syria, which are aggressively being pursued via sanctions or destabilization operations within the region.
+Regardless, be it a Central Bank, the Petrodollar, or the oil itself, Americans are slowly but surely waking up to the idea the continual or perpetual war scenario has little to do with democracy or freedom.
 It seems it has more to do with dominance and power.
 Once again, you can only push someone so far before they decide to fight back.
-Pretending for a second that it really is all about the longevity of our freedoms, we would still have to fight for our resources.
+Pretending for a second that it is all about the longevity of our freedoms, we would still have to fight for our resources.

 If we consider the endless battles over resources, we must again concede to the idea of global war.
-The United States Department of Defense is one of the largest single consumers of energy in the world, responsible for 93% of all US government fuel consumption in 2007 (Lengyel, 2007).
+The United States Department of Defense is one of the world’s largest single energy consumers, responsible for 93% of all US government fuel consumption in 2007 (Lengyel, 2007).
 In fact, according to the 2005 CIA World Factbook, if it were a country, the DoD would rank 34th in the world in average daily oil use, coming in just behind Iraq and just ahead of Sweden.
-The reason this is important to note is that it spells out “motivation.”
-If someone were to try and cut off this supply, or if there were some kind of “shortage,” there might be an issue.
+This is important to note because it spells out “motivation.”
+If someone were to try and cut off this supply, or if there were some “shortage,” there might be an issue.

 The people have been told that there is not a shortage of oil, but this sure has not stopped the increase in the price of oil or energy, and the repercussions concerning the economy and inflation have followed suit.
-This does lend credibility to the idea of the Petrodollar being the culprit as well as provide insight into an inevitable demise for our great nation.
+This does lend credibility to the idea of the Petrodollar being the culprit, as well as provide insight into the inevitable demise of our great nation.

 Meanwhile, OPEC producers like Saudi Arabia have said they “have the capacity to fill the gap” in oil supply if dips occur (Heritage, 2013).
-However, this only demonstrates a continued reliance on a foreign nation to sustain our well-being, and it also implies that we will have the ability to both afford and transport the resource to the United States.
+However, this only demonstrates a continued reliance on a foreign nation to sustain our well-being.
+It also implies that we can both afford and transport the resource to the United States.
 Think about the many ways this could be stopped.

-As an example, how many people have given any thought to the idea of an Iranian blockade of the Strait of Hormuz (which has been threatened numerous times)?
-What would that do the United States considering its massive hunger for oil?
+For example, how many people have thought about the Iranian blockade of the Strait of Hormuz (which has been threatened numerous times)?
+What would that do to the United States, considering its massive hunger for oil?
 Would the US do what the Japanese did in 1941 and go to war over it?
-What if the Iranians were backed by the Russians?
+What if the Russians backed the Iranians?
 (Which they are)

 What about during a dollar collapse or a hyperinflationary event when these other nations stop using the Petrodollar?
 Would that stop the desire or need for oil from a government standpoint?
 Of course not!
 So ask yourself how the government would acquire such resources with no money or physical asset to trade.
 War?
 What if Iran decided to go ahead and nuke Israel?
 What would the United States’ response be?
 How would other nations like Russia respond?
 War?

 There are many assumptions about such a war, most of which should be considered ignorant.
 These assumptions are that we would undoubtedly win such a war and that such a war would never reach the mainland of the United States.
-These ideas are beyond naïve, and by believing such things, you are setting yourself up for disappointment.
+These ideas are beyond naïve, and you are setting yourself up for disappointment by believing such things.

-Between Russia’s Air Force and China’s Navy alone, the United States would have their hands full.
+Between Russia’s Air Force and China’s Navy alone, the United States would have its hands full.
 Think about this for a second.
 You have one nation responsible for literature such as “Art of War “and the other known for their abilities in Chess.
-What is the United States known for; baseball?
+What is the United States known for, baseball?
 It is safe to assume that the bigger nations around the world have a few plans up their sleeves.

 My intent here is not to discredit the United States.
 Instead, it is to help you understand that the United States is neither invisible nor immune to invasion.
 While the governments of the world feud over resources and money, would this not affect the average citizen?
 Furthermore, we cannot win every war we start or get involved in.
-I understand that it is rarely taught in schools these days, but that does not make it any less true.
+I understand that it is rarely taught in schools, but that does not make it any less accurate.

-Think about this, we almost lost in Korea (which ended in stalemate—not really a win), we lost in Vietnam, and some could argue that we lost (at least in part) during the Somali Civil War.
+Think about this, we almost lost in Korea (which ended in a stalemate—not a win), we lost in Vietnam, and some could argue that we lost (at least in part) during the Somali Civil War.
 So then let us look at Afghanistan, Iraq, and Libya: we were told we won, but is that true?
-At the end of the day, insurgent groups have been keeping the “strongest military might in the world” busy for many years now and for what?
+Insurgent groups have kept the “strongest military might in the world” busy for many years now, and for what?
 Freedom?
 Freedom against what exactly and for who?
 Petrodollar Collapse?

 What about an invasion?
-Surely the United States is far enough away from any potential enemy that the only thing any enemy could hope to do would be to fire a missile at us . . . in which case, the US military would just shoot it down with our Star Wars programs or utilize the power of the USS Enterprise!
-Bad news, fantasy does not tend to play well with reality.
+Indeed the United States is far enough away from any potential enemy that the only thing any enemy could hope to do would be to fire a missile at us . . . in which case, the US military would shoot it down with our Star Wars programs or utilize the power of the USS Enterprise!
+The bad news, fantasy does not tend to play well with reality.

 On the morning of March 9, 1916, Pancho Villa crossed the border of the United States with his horsemen, set fire to the city of Columbus, killed several soldiers, nabbed a few horses and guns, and the following day was back in Mexico to tell the tale (History.com, 1916).
 You probably do not find this to be a big deal.